 Many married couples still vouch for individual insurance policies.
 These are the most standard and common form of life insurance and can be divided into two categories: term and permanent.

 Buying individual policies allows the flexibility that many couples prefer.
-If one partner has a more complicated health history, this allows them to look to a company that views such conditions more favorably.
+If one partner has a more complicated health history, this allows them to look to a company that views such conditions more favourably.

 On the other hand, many married couples instead opt for a joint policy that will cover both of them at once.
 This is often cheaper than buying an individual policy for each partner.
 There are also two types of joint insurance: first-to-die and second-to-die.

 First-to-die insurance pays out upon the death of the first partner.
-It is intended to get a widow through the painful financial hardships following a death.
-But once the payout occurs, the policy ends, which means the window will be uninsured in the event of their own death.
+It is intended to get a widow or widower through the painful financial hardships following a death.
+But once the payout occurs, the policy ends, which means the surviving person will be uninsured in the event of their own death.
 This type of insurance is slightly rarer, and you'll need to check with insurance providers near you to see if they offer it.

 Second-to-die life insurance is intended for the support of children, estates, and so forth.
-It is paid out only when both members of a couple have passed and is paid out to adult children or other accepted heirs.
+It is paid out only when both members of a couple have passed and is paid out to adult children or other assigned beneficiary's.

 The amount that your policy payout would be is entirely flexible.
 You could go as low as a couple of thousands to as high as millions.
 It all depends on your needs and the monthly premiums you can afford to pay.